 - Serve hot chocolate made from scratch (recipe from North Dakota State Extension) with fat free or low fat milk.
 Or, if choosing instant hot chocolate powder, choose ones with less sugar and added calcium.

 - Wash hands with soap and water.
-Combine cereal and oats in a large bowl and set aside.
+Combine oats and cereal in a large bowl and set aside.
 Bring brown sugar and syrup to a boil in a saucepan over medium high heat, stirring constantly until sugar is dissolved.

 - Remove from heat and stir in peanut butter and vanilla.
 Pour peanut butter mixture over cereal, stirring until coated.
 Let stand 10 minutes.
 Stir in raisins and chips.
-Make into holiday shapes, or press into 9 x 13 pan.
-Makes 24 servings.
-Each serving contains 124 calories, 4 grams fat, 49 mg sodium and 1.5 grams fiber.
+Make into holiday shapes, or press into 9 x 13 inch pan.